 In order to enable the Ministry of Finance to accurately determine the value of the estate, you are required to keep, at your principal place of business or residence, records and books of account in support of all entries on the Information Return.
-The Ministry has written a bulletin outlining how long books and records must be retained: Retention/Destruction of Books and Records.
-This can be found on the Ministry's website at ontario.ca/finance.
+For more information on how long books and records must be retained visit ontario.ca/recordretention.